AztecProtocol/aztec-packages/docs/docs/about_aztec/roadmap/engineering_roadmap.md

 ## Proper Circuits

 ### Redesign

 - The Bus
     - The bus will have an impact on the way we design the circuit logic.
     - We can hopefully avoid hashing in circuit 1 and unpacking that hash in circuit 2.
     - Understand the 'bus' and how we can use it to pass variable amounts of data between recursive circuit iterations.
     - Redesign all circuit logic to allow for the variable-sized arrays that the 'bus' enables.
 - Enable 'dynamic/variable-sized **loops**'
-    - allow each `for` loop (eg read requests, insertions, commitment squashing, call stack processing, bip32 key derivation, etc.) to vary in size, by deferring each loop to its own final circuit.
+    - allow each `for` loop (e.g., read requests, insertions, commitment squashing, call stack processing, bip32 key derivation, etc.) to vary in size, by deferring each loop to its own final circuit.
 This would require complex folding stuff.
     - This would give much more flexibility over the sizes of various arrays that a circuit can output.
 Without it, if one array of an app circuit needs to be size 2000, but other arrays aren't used, we'd use a kernel where every array is size 2048, meaning a huge amount of unnecessary loops of computation for those empty arrays.
 - Improvements
     - We can definitely change how call stacks are processed within a kernel, to reduce hashing.